CSM LIVE SERVICE AGREEMENT STANDARD TERMS OF BUSINESS

-4.6 If in CSM’s reasonable opinion, the Client, or any controlled or controlling person of the Client, acts or omits to act in a way which does or may bring CSM into disrepute or would have a materially adverse impact on CSM’s good name, reputation or public image, including causing or permitting anything which is offensive, immoral or illegal, CSM shall have the right to terminate this Agreement.
+4.6 If in CSM’s reasonable opinion, the Client, or any controlled or controlling person of the Client, acts or omits to act in a way which would bring CSM into disrepute or would adversely impact CSM’s good name, reputation or public image, including causing or permitting anything which is offensive, immoral or illegal, CSM shall have the right to terminate this Agreement.

 5.1 The Client will indemnify CSM and its officers and employees against any loss, damage or other liability suffered as a result of any claim or proceedings arising in connection with information, representation, reports, data or material supplied prepared or approved by the Client such material to include press releases, articles, copy, scripts, artwork and detailed plans or programmes unless arising as a result of any fault, negligence or unauthorised act on the part of CSM, its employees or agents.

-5.2 The Client will indemnify and keep indemnified CSM and its officers and employees against any loss, damage or other liability in respect of any employee at any time of the Client whether such loss, damage or liability arises before, on or after the date on which the Services commence, save as where such loss, damage or liability arises as a direct result of the negligence of CSM.
+5.2 The Client will indemnify and keep indemnified CSM and its officers and employees against any loss, damage or other liability in respect of any acts of omissions of any employee of the Client whether such loss, damage or liability arises before, on or after the date on which the Services commence, save as where such loss, damage or liability arises as a direct result of the negligence of CSM.

 6.1 Nothing in this Agreement shall limit the liability of either party for death or personal injury resulting from its negligence or for fraudulent misrepresentation or for any liability which cannot be excluded by law.

-6.2 Subject to clause 6.1, the following provisions set out the limitations on the liability of CSM to the Client with respect to:
+6.2 Subject to clause 6.1, the provisions of this clause 6 set out the limitations on the liability of CSM to the Client with respect to:

-6.2.1 any breach of its contractual obligations arising under the Agreement;
+6.2.1 any breach of its contractual obligations arising under the Agreement (including under any indemnity);

 6.2.2 any representation, statement, act or omission given, made or carried out or in connection with the Agreement (whether such liability arises in contract, tort, negligence, misrepresentation, breach of statutory duty or otherwise howsoever).